 Dear Family and Friends,

-Wishing you all a very Merry Christmas and a hope the New Year brings you happiness and prosperity.
+We wish you a very Merry Christmas and a New Year filled with happiness and prosperity.

 – Jody, Cindy, Alex, Adam, and Charlie (woof!)